joshanator/franchise-spicer/README.md

 ## Adding Custom Events

+You can add, edit, and manage custom events directly within the application using the Custom Events tab.
+This provides a user-friendly interface for creating and organizing your own events.

-You can add custom events by modifying the `events.json` file in the data directory.
+For more advanced users, you can also manually modify the `events.json` file in the data directory.

 ## Cross-Platform Support